What You Need To Know About Getting An Abortion In SA

 Women wanting to terminate their pregnancy are encouraged to have the abortion as early as possible.
 According to Marie Stopes the process is easier at an early stage and a wider range of choices are possible.

 Although a surgical abortion can be performed as early as a woman’s first missed period, registered nurse and board member of the American Sexual Health Association, Susan Wysocki, says that many doctors prefer to wait until a woman is five weeks pregnant, and some even prefer to wait up to 12 weeks to do the procedure.
 This makes it easier for doctors to ensure they’ve removed the entire contents of the uterus.
 “This involves putting a cannula (tube) through the cervix and suctioning the uterine out contents,” she says.

-But women also have another option in the first trimester: a medical abortion, which requires taking two pills to induce a miscarriage if gestation is between four and nine weeks.
+But women also have another option in the first trimester: a medical abortion, which requires taking two pills Mifepristone and Misoprostol (also known as Cytotec) to induce a miscarriage if gestation is between four and nine weeks.
 Medical abortions after nine weeks are illegal in South Africa.
 Unlike with surgical abortions, medical abortions become less effective as time goes on.

 According to American reproductive health organisation, Planned Parenthood, the “abortion pill” is 98 percent effective when taken within the first eight weeks of pregnancy and 96 percent effective between weeks eight and nine.
 Planned Parenthood also notes that medical abortions are considered extremely safe.
 Risks associated with taking these pills are very rare, but can include blood clots, bleeding, infection, or an allergic reaction.
 And unless you have one of these (highly unlikely) complications, there are no long-term side effects.